 Description Contribution

 A Prosperous Wales

 An innovative, productive and low carbon society which recognises the limits of the global environment and therefore uses resources efficiently and proportionately (including acting on climate change); and which develops a skilled and well-educated population in an economy which generates wealth and provides employment opportunities, allowing people to take advantage of the wealth generated through securing decent work.

 This will continue the Council's investment under Welsh Government's Sustainable Communities for Learning Programme.
-The Programme is a long-term investment for schools and colleges to develop them as hubs for learning and reduce buildings in poor condition.
-This proposal removes four schools with inefficient buildings and replaces them with one school that will be constructed to Net Zero Carbon standards, which requires the efficient use of resources in construction and energy in operation.
+The Programme is A long term investment for schools and colleges to develop them as hubs for learning and reduce buildings in poor condition.

+This proposal removes two schools with inefficient buildings and replaces them with one school that will be constructed to Net Zero Carbon standards, which requires the efficient use of resources in construction and energy in operation.

 It is recognised that high quality learning environments can positively impact the delivery of education, providing pupils with safe and inspiring spaces to learn, which will lead to enhanced employment opportunities.

 A constructor will be encouraged to use local supply chain trades where practicably possible

 A Resilient Wales

 A nation which maintains and enhances a biodiverse natural environment with healthy functioning ecosystems that support social, economic and ecological resilience and the capacity to adapt to change.

 New school buildings remove maintenance issues and costs.
-Through clever design, use of modern materials and the implementation of Net
+Through clever design, use of modern materials and the implementation of Net Zero Carbon principles, structures will be built in a sustainable way and

-Description Contribution Zero Carbon principles, structures will be built in a sustainable way and less impacted by issues linked use of fossil fuels and climate change.
+Description Contribution less impacted by issues linked use of fossil fuels and climate change.
 A Health ier Wales A society in which people's physical and mental well-being is maximised and in which choices and behaviours that benefit future health are understood A modern, fresh learning environment will nurture children and young people, providing a sanctuary that will help promote good-mental health.
 External areas will have spaces that will allow the school to develop and encourage participation in physical activities such as sports and walking.
-A More Equal Wales A society that enables people to fulfil their potential no matter what their background or circumstances (including their socio-economic circumstances) Providing a contemporary educational environment that will improve the opportunities for children and young people to fulfil their potential A Wales of Cohesive Communities Attractive, safe, viable and well-connected.
+A More Equal Wales A society that enables people to fulfil their potential no matter what their background or circumstances (including their socio-economic circumstances) Providing a contemporary educational environment that will improve the opportunities for children and young people to fulfil their potential A Wales of Cohe sive Communities Attractive, safe, viable and well-connected.
 The proposal sees land located at the heart of a community redeveloped which will enhance the area.
 During design, consideration will be given to the inclusion of spaces for community use that will allow adult learning, meetings, and small event to be held.
 In addition, a dedicated childcare facility may also be included.
 All this encourages social interaction and promotes a togetherness amongst the community.

-Description Contribution Schools of the right type will be provided in the right places A Wales of Vibrant Culture and Thriving Welsh Language A society that promotes and protects culture, heritage and the Welsh language, and which encourages people to participate in the arts, and sports and recreation.
-The culture and heritage of Catholic education in Flintshire will be safeguarded for many years to come.
+Schools of the right type will be provided in the right places A Wales of Vibrant Culture and Thriving Welsh Language

+Description Contribution A society that promotes and protects culture, heritage and the Welsh language, and which encourages people to participate in the arts, and sports and recreation.
 Modern facilities will encourage participation in a wide range of activities that may not be available at current locations.
 It is acknowledged that the proposal will not directly promote the Welsh language.
 However, the proposal will not negatively impact the Welsh language either.
-A Globally Responsible Wales A nation which, when doing anything to improve the economic, social, environmental and cultural well-being of Wales, takes account of whether doing such a thing may make a positive contribution to global well-being Investing in 'green' technologies and meeting Net Zero Carbon targets.
+A Globally Res ponsible Wales A nation which, when doing anything to improve the economic, social, environmental and cultural well-being of Wales, takes account of whether doing such a thing may make a positive contribution to global well-being Investing in 'green' technologies and meeting Net Zero Carbon targets.